esoeylemez/rapid-term/README.md

-This package provides functionality that, when used together with the [rapid library][], can open a persistent terminal that the application can access directly, such that terminal applications can be tested directly with the main GHCi instance.
+This package provides functionality that, when used together with the [rapid library][], can open a persistent terminal that the application can access directly, such that terminal applications can be tested with the main GHCi instance.

+You can find a tutorial in the documentation of the `Rapid.Term` module.

 [rapid library]: https://hackage.haskell.org/package/rapid